We'll Take Manhattan (2012 film): Soundtrack

-Jazz music, composed by Kevin Sargent is used throughout the film, reflecting David Bailey's love for the genre.
+Jazz music, composed by Kevin Sargent, is used throughout the film, reflecting David Bailey's love for the genre.
 Dedicated themes accompany each of the main protagonists.

 Reception

 Critical response

-The drama received generally warm reviews, particularly for the performances of Aneurin Barnard, Karen Gillan, and Helen McCrory as Lady Clare Rendlesham.
+Positive reviews lauded the performances of Aneurin Barnard, Karen Gillan, and Helen McCrory.
+The Arts Desk compared the film to 1960s period-themed shows like Mad Men and Pan Am, and also pointed out the presence of anachronisms in the film.

 Accolades

 The film received the award for Best European TV Drama at the Prix Europa awards in 2012.